-Meconopsis autumnalis is an erect, monocarpic herb up to 5.2 feet (1.6 m) tall.
-Basal leaves are green, up to 2.2 inches (5.5 cm) long and up to 0.6 inches (1.5 cm) wide, grouped in large rosettes.
-The petioles are up to 1.2 inches (3 cm) long.
-The flowers are pale yellow and up to 2.2 inches (5.5 cm) in diameter.
+Meconopsis autumnalis is an erect monocarpic herb that grows up to 5.2 feet (1.6 m) tall.
+Basal leaves are green, up to 2.2 inches (5.5 cm) long, and up to 0.6 inches (1.5 cm) wide, and grouped in large rosettes.
+Petioles are up to 1.2 inches (3 cm) long.
+Flowers are pale yellow and up to 2.2 inches (5.5 cm) in diameter.

 USDA hardiness zone 6a to 9b: from −10 °F (−23.3 °C) to 30 °F (−1.1 °C).

 How to Grow and Care

 Full sunlight (cool areas only); full or partial shade.
 Acidic soil.
 Add grit to heavy soils.
-Nutrient-rich soil, add manure, leaf matter or compost if necessary.
+Nutrient-rich soil, add manure, leaf matter, or compost if necessary.
 Moist soil.
 Supply mulch of manure of bark chippings when planting to help maintain moisture; do not cover the crowns.
 Regular watering during dry periods in summer to keep the soil moist.
-No need to water in the winter as the plant prefers dry soil whilst resting.
+No need to water in the winter as the plant prefers dry soil while resting.
 Cut back to the ground in autumn.
 Replace regularly as Meconopsis does not live for a long time.

 When growing Meconopsis plants in the garden, it is very important to keep the soil moist in the summer.
 Once the growing period has finished, cut back the Meconopsis plant to ground level (autumn).
 If you require more plants, then they can be propagated by division at the start of spring.